skip to main content

 Esophageal cancer occurs when cancer cells develop in the esophagus.
 The two main types are squamous cell carcinoma and adenocarcinoma.
 Esophageal cancer may not show symptoms in its early stages and is most often found in men over the age of 50.

-Your doctor may perform a physical exam, chest x-ray, chest CT, Upper GI x-ray, esophagoscopy, endoscopic ultrasound, or PET/CT to help determine if you have cancer and if it has spread.
+Your doctor may perform a physical exam, chest x-ray, chest CT, Upper GI x-ray, upper endoscopy, endoscopic ultrasound, or PET/CT to help determine if you have cancer and if it has spread.
 A biopsy is necessary to confirm the diagnosis of cancer.
 Treatment options depend on the extent of the disease and include surgery, radiation therapy and chemotherapy or a combination thereof.

 What is esophageal cancer?